directus/directus/README.md

 ## 🐰 Introduction

 Directus is an open-source suite of software for managing content in projects of any size.
-Instances of the [Directus API](https://github.com/directus/api) allow you to easily connect any SQL database content anywhere (websites, native apps, wearables, IoT devices, kiosks, etc) while the [Directus App](https://github.com/directus/app) allows non-technical users to intuitively manage that content.
+Instances of the [Directus API](https://github.com/directus/api) allow you to easily connect SQL database content anywhere (websites, native apps, wearables, IoT devices, kiosks, etc) while the [Directus App](https://github.com/directus/app) allows non-technical users to intuitively manage that content.
+You can easily install a build of the full [Directus Suite](https://github.com/directus/directus) which includes the App, API, and all dependencies.

 * **No Assumptions.** That’s our motto, and we mean it.
 It’s your content, your workflow, your stack, your servers, and your database – Directus stays out of the way.
 * **Pure, decoupled content.** Directus stores all your data unaltered, in SQL databases designed by you.
 Connect to your data from anywhere everywhere.